MileHacker Logo

 Safety Precautions

-Always check weather and road conditions before embarking on outdoor activities, especially during winter or monsoon seasons.
+Always check weather and the state of the roads before embarking on outdoor activities, especially during winter or monsoon seasons.
 Carry adequate supplies and first-aid.

 Cultural Immersion